elixir-nx/xla/README.md

 If you still get the error, you can also try setting `PYTHON_BIN_PATH`, like `export PYTHON_BIN_PATH=/usr/bin/python3.9`.

-After doing any of the steps above, it may be necessary to clear the build cache by removing ` ~/.cache/xla_extension`.
+After doing any of the steps above, it may be necessary to clear the build cache by removing ` ~/.cache/xla_build` (or the corresponding OS-specific cache location).

 ### GPU support